 }

-with your integration secret, which you can find in your integration configuration tab.
+with your integration secret from the integration configuration tab.

 npx -y @smithery/cli install @makenotion/notion-mcp-server --client claude